Changissnz/nu_merchant_principal/README.md

 axiomatic construct, accounting even of the purest factual form is subject to the decision of preference, in effect bearing effects that are subjective due to the lack of prescription from any relevant axiomatic construct.
-An involuntary servitude of the agents in accounting for an axiomatic concept, deception occurs alongside voluntary revolts against servitude.
+In an involuntary servitude of the agents in accounting for an axiomatic concept, there is the possibility of deception occurring alongside voluntary revolts against servitude.
 But a disingenuine servitude of an axiomatic construct is surely to deceive.
 To offer one's self for serving a particular axiomatic construct, the self is supposed to be deemed suitable by third-party judgment before that one's admission.
 There are preferences in the form of leanings and prejudices, many of which rest on top of the Seven Deadly Sins, before the practice of accounting, to uphold the practice of accounting, and the effects expressed by choice-systematic use of accounting.

 <ins>Pathological accounting</ins> is a phenomenon
 that works via an accountable system's lack of fulfilling